IN CORE ASSESSMENT Website

 Notes: ACT, SAT, and GRE scores do not include writing.
 Anyone with a Master's Degree or higher from a regionally accredited institution is exempt from this requirement.

-For more information about the tests and standard errors of measurement for each please refer to the ETS document Understanding Your Praxis Scores.
+For more information about the tests and standard errors of measurement for each please refer to Understanding Your Praxis Scores or Understanding Your Test Results (CASA, Indiana Developmental/Pedagogy, and Indiana CORE).

 Areas for Addition by Testing

-Educators who hold a valid Indiana teaching license are eligible to add additional content areas to their license by passing the appropriate Praxis II test associated with that content area.
-Click HERE to access a list of Praxis content areas available for addition by testing as well as the test and qualifying score necessary.
-CLick on this Testing Chart - ADDITIONS to access a list of Pearson IN Core Content Area tests that are avaliable for addition by testing.
+Educators who hold a valid Indiana teaching license are eligible to add additional content areas to their license by passing the appropriate Indiana CORE test associated with the content area.
+Click HERE to access a list of tests available for addition by testing.